Senk-a/Case_study/README.md

   combination with others, since MI as used here is a marginal, single-feature measure.
 A regularized model could instead be allowed to shrink these toward zero rather than removing them outright.
-- **Circular logic with `annual_premium`.** Premium pricing already reflects known risk.
-  Using it as a feature means the model is trying to predict claims using a variable that was created to expect those same claims.
 - **No drift monitoring implemented.** New categories like `rideshare` appear in the scoring data but not in training.
   The model processes them without error,